Treat Those Kitchen Windows

 Now, a kitchen isn’t a super private place like a bathroom, and more than often looks on to nothing other than the back yard so it doesn’t need frosted glass or permanent closed blinds for privacy.
 But it is nice to have the option to cover the window for night times or if you go away or of course the floor cleaning mop dancing, plus it finishes the window off on the inside giving it a more aesthetically pleasing look.

-I don’t know about everyone else, but I’m very fond of my kitchen window.
+I don’t know about everyone else, but I’m very fond of my kitchen window and kitchen curtains.
 It’s the one window in the house I can legitimately stand in for some time and nose right down the road onto my neighbours.
 Although recently I realised this means they can nose right back at me and my fantastic floor cleaning mop dancing routine, and decided that it is time to get a window treatment sorted.

 There are many options for Kitchen Window treatments; all perfectly good when used the right way and here are a few of them: